-The crushing strength of fertilizer particles differs greatly depending on the chemical composition.
-Crushing strength measured for various fertilizer types is illustrated in the table.
-Water absorption has negative effects on most fertilizers.
+The crushing strength of fertiliser particles differs greatly depending on the chemical composition.
+Crushing strength measured for various fertiliser types is illustrated in the table.
+Water absorption has negative effects on most fertilisers.
 Particles can become sticky and tend to disintegrate.

-Mechanical resistance is the ability of the fertilizer to resist the stresses imposed upon them in the handling chain.
+Mechanical resistance is the ability of the fertiliser to resist the stresses imposed upon them in the handling chain.
 The mechanical resistance depends on surface structure and particle strength.

-Large amounts of fertilizer dust causes discomfort in the work place.
+Large amounts of fertiliser dust causes discomfort in the work place.
 Therefore, in most countries dust emission from handling operations is restricted by law.
 Dust and fines normally arise during handling from:

 • Water absorption